-- Main partners (since project start): Eisai Co.
-Ltd, Japan; Erasmus Medical Center, the Netherlands; Radboud University Medical Center, Nijmegen, the Netherlands; Mycetoma Research Centre (MRC), Soba University Hospital, Khartoum, Sudan; Institute of Endemic Diseases (IEND), Khartoum University, Sudan.
+- Main partners (since project start): Eisai Co., Ltd., Japan; Erasmus Medical Center, The Netherlands; Free University Amsterdam, The Netherlands; Institute of Endemic Diseases (IEND), Khartoum University, Sudan; Mycetoma Research Centre (MRC), Soba University Hospital, Khartoum, Sudan; Radboud University Medical Center, The Netherlands.

 - Project start: September 2015

-- Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs, (DGIS); Global Health Innovative Technology (GHIT) Fund, Japan.
+- Funding (since project start): Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs, (DGIS); Global Health Innovative Technology (GHIT) Fund, Japan.

 Protocols of the phase II/III aiming at assessing the comparative efficacy, safety, and tolerability of fosravuconazole in patients with eumycetoma caused by Madurella mycetomatis.were finalized in 2016 and recruitment of patients (with a target of 136 participants) should start early 2017.
 An interim analysis will be conducted at three months.